All you need to know to plan a vist

 How big is the Dome?

-The Dome takes up a floor area of 6 metres x 7 metres.
-The height of the Dome is 3.5 metres, it's always worth checking for hanging projectors and lights!
+Our Standard Dome takes up a floor area of 6 metres x 7 metres.
+The height is 3.5 metres - and it is worth checking for suprise hanging projectors and lights!
 As a rule of thumb, we can fit about 30 people inside the Dome per show, but if you have older students or adults, you will need our larger Dome (which still requires 3.5 metres height, but takes up a larger 8 metres x 9 metres floor area).
 If you have classes of infants or juniors, you can get up to 40 inside this larger Dome!

 What does a venue need to provide?

 Dome visits need an indoor space large enough with a smooth, clean floor and access to mains power.
 The Dome can only be outside if housed in a floored marquee... otherwise it will blow away!